bikemazzell/autofill-parser/README.md

 ```
 This will use `test_input/` as input and save results to `test_output/actual_data_result.ndjson`.
 There's also `make run-verbose`.

+## Performance and Memory Management

+This parser is designed for high performance and can handle extremely large datasets:

+*   **Speed**: Processes 55,000+ users per second on modern hardware
+*   **Memory Safety**: Configurable memory limits prevent OOM crashes
+*   **File Size**: Handles files from KB to multi-GB without skipping
+*   **Parallelism**: Automatic thread pool sizing based on CPU cores
+*   **Adaptive Strategy**: Adjusts processing based on dataset size

+The program uses a producer-consumer pattern with memory-aware processing that automatically swaps to disk when approaching memory limits.
+Configuration can be adjusted in `config.json` for different memory profiles.

 ## Searching and Formatting the Output